EthanGunter/Altargene/Stories/The Artisan/Setting.md

 	- "How does he do it?"
 - This form of magic is entirely based around the *generative* aspect of the creative process.
 It is a very fast-paced, situation based magic that relies on quick wit and powerful belief.
 - Real world counterparts: dancers, comedians, actors, public speakers
+#### Sight
+A very rare form of magic that is passed by bloodlines, and not very well understood.
+It manifests in different forms for different gifted beings, but the most common shared trait is the ability to see extended forms of energy
+- The observable energy is not a participant of the electro-magnetic spectrum, and as such can not be simulated by the most common forms of imaging technologies
+- This is mainly listed here to suggest some ancient Auspex artifacts may display information and have controls that can only be used by those with Sight, and the means to manipulate that energy